liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 ### New database connectivity layer with TDS 8.0 and TLS 1.3 support

 The SharePoint Server Subscription Edition Version 25H1 build introduces a new database connectivity layer called [Microsoft.Data.SqlClient](/sql/connect/ado-net/overview-sqlclient-driver?view=sql-server-ver16&preserve-view=true) for .NET-based applications.
-This new database connectivity layer supports advanced security capabilities such as TLS 1.3 that couldn’t be supported in our previous database connectivity layer, that is, [System.Data.SqlClient](/dotnet/framework/data/adonet/sql/) library.
+This new database connectivity layer supports advanced security capabilities such as TLS 1.3 that couldn't be supported in our previous database connectivity layer, that is, [System.Data.SqlClient](/dotnet/framework/data/adonet/sql/) library.
 It also enables SharePoint Server to take advantage of other new SQL capabilities, such as SQL Server and Azure SQL features.

 The following are the capabilities of the new Microsoft.Data.SqlClient library: